jamalroger/theme_estsb/readme.md

 ## About

-estsb is an exercise in publishing template minimalism.
+stsb is an exercise in publishing template minimalism.

 Why create yet another theme?
 Well, as clean and stripped down as some themes are, we wanted to prune things a bit further.